fenago/machine-learning-essentials-module1/lab_11/README.md

-# Chapter 6: Plotting with Seaborn and Customization Techniques
+# Lab 6: Plotting with Seaborn and Customization Techniques

 This lab continues the discussion on data visualization by teaching you how to use the `seaborn` library for visualizing your long form data and giving you the tools you need to customize your visualizations, making them presentation-ready.